Table of Contents

 In the middle of the script, answer “How?” – How will your product or service help your target audience, and how will it solve their problems?
 This solution must be explained as simply and as directly as possible.

-At the end, you must answer “Why?” – Why should your audience choose your solution, instead of the competition’s?
+In the end, you must answer “Why?” – Why should your audience choose your solution, instead of the competition’s?
 It’s very possible that there are other companies and brands that offer similar products, that could also solve your audience’s problems.
 So, why should they choose you?
 What’s the main characteristic that makes your product or service the best?

 After your script is done, we recommend that you always read it out loud, so you want to make sure that it sounds natural – reading a script out loud helps you make sure that the words you’ve chosen are the best ones to communicate your message; and also that the voice inflection, speed and emphasis on certain words sound as natural as possible.